Skip to content

 mysqli_connect(): (HY000/2002): Connection refused (/var/www/html/src/classes/components/isys_component_database_mysqli.class.php:16)

-then the MySQL service probably didn't start.
-In most cases this is related to changes in the virtual hardware of the appliance without adjusting the configurations.
-The settings need to be either reset to the default values following a restart of the machine or the configuration at /etc/mysql/mariadb.conf.d/99-i-doit.cnf needs to be adjusted so that the hardware suffices and the MySQL service can be started again using systemctl start mysql.
+the MySQL service is probably not started.
+This is usually related to the virtual hardware of the appliance being changed without adjusting the configurations.
+Either the virtual machine settings must be reset to the supplied values and the machine restarted, or the configuration at /etc/mysql/mariadb.conf.d/99-i-doit.cnf must be adjusted so that the hardware is sufficient and the MySQL service can be started again with systemctl start mysql.

-If the VM doesn't start, insufficient or incompatible settings of the virtualizer could be the reason.
-Common virtualizers often supply helpful hints.
-For example, it is important to specify the correct operating system in the correct version: Debian GNU/Linux 64-bit.
+If the VM does not start, this is probably due to insufficient or incompatible settings in the virtualizer.
+Common virtualizers often provide helpful hints.
+For example, make sure to specify the correct operating system in the correct variant: Debian GNU/Linux 64-bit.

 Unsupported hardware family